redfin/react-server/packages/react-server-cli/README.md

 A URL base for the pre-compiled client JavaScript; usually this is a base URL on a CDN or separate server.
 Setting a value for js-url means that react-server-cli will not compile the client JavaScript at all, and it will not serve up any of the client JavaScript.
 Obviously, this means that --js-url overrides and ignores all of the options related to JavaScript compilation and serving: --hot, --js-port, and --minify.

 Defaults to **null**.

+#### --https

+If true, the server will start up using https with a self-signed certificate.
+Note that browsers do not trust self-signed certificates by default, so you will have to click through some warning screens.
+This is a quick and dirty way to test HTTPS, but it has some limitations and should never be used in production.
+Requires OpenSSL to be installed.

+Defaults to **false**.

+#### --https-key

+Start the server using HTTPS with this private key file in PEM format.
+Requires `https-cert` to be set as well.

+ Default is **none**.

+#### --https-cert

+Start the server using HTTPS with this cert file in PEM format.
+Requires `https-key` to be set as well.

+Default is **none**.

+#### --https-ca

+Start the server using HTTPS with this certificate authority file in PEM format.
+Also requires `https-key` and `https-cert` to start the server.

+Default is **none**.

+#### --https-pfx

+Start the server using HTTPS with this file containing the private key, certificate and CA certs of the server in PFX or PKCS12 format.
+Mutually exclusive with `https-key`, `https-cert`, and `https-ca`.

+Default is **none**.

+#### --https-passphrase

+A passphrase for the private key or pfx file.
+Requires `https-key` or `https-pfx` to be set.

+Default is **none**.

 #### --log-level
 Sets the severity level for the logs being reported.
 Values are, in ascending order of severity: 'debug', 'info', 'notice', 'warning', 'error', 'critical', 'alert', 'emergency'.